sh1boot/sh1boot.github.io/drafts/ciscv.md

 * To avoid the other problems with mixed-size instructions
 * To exploit inter-opcode redundancies
 * To dress up like a CISC architecture in order to gain its powers
+* To expose macro-op fusion opportunities within a 32-bit word

 Basically, I saw too many complaints about the various consequences of 16-bit aligned instructions mixed with 32-bit aligned instructions, and